 It is a listed threatened species in the wild.

-Juvenile leaves are round and blue green in colour.
+Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
+In this species, juvenile leaves are round and blue green in colour.
 Adult leaves more spear-shaped to lanceolate, to 11 cm long and 2.5 cm wide, grey-green and glossy.

 Not yet in cultivation.
 This is likely due to its listed threatened status.
 It may be available for cultivation in the future.